Support

 Support is treated as a core page, not a footer-only afterthought.

-Fastest self-serve path
+Fastest help path

 Check compatibility, then scan the FAQ, then read a guide if needed.